thulasiram-polygon/Flutter/README.md

 # Flutter Mobile Demo App with Metamask & WalletConnect Integration

-This is a Flutter mobile demo app that demonstrates how to integrate Metamask wallet for transactions.
-The app is built using the Flutter framework and it allows users to connect their Metamask wallet to make transactions.
+This is a Flutter mobile demo app that demonstrates how to communicate with Metamask wallet from a mobile app for executing transactions.
+The app is built using the Flutter framework and it allows users to connect this mobile Dapp to their existing Metamask wallet mobile app to make transactions.

 ## Getting Started